Ronnasayd/Auto-Front/README.md

 ## Usage

-For system use there must be an app folder with an index.html file inside it as shown in the image below.
+For system usage there must be an app folder with an index.html file inside it as shown in the image below.
 The Static folder and its subdirectories are created automatically.

 ![](https://github.com/Ronnasayd/Auto-Front/blob/master/images/tree.png)

+Now run the code below and create and edit files as you wish inside the static folder.

+`bash run.sh`